pythonowiec/BLOG_CMS/README.md

 ## About project

 This is improved version of [Moto_Blog](https://github.com/pythonowiec/Moto_Blog).
 I rewrite frontend in React & Bootstrap.
-I have built API in Larvel.
+I have built API in Laravel.

 Some technologies and packages: